ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 .. note::

-  In its current state, EasyLink provides only one implementation for each step, does not yet have documentation to support users in creating their own implementations, and is intended to be used for demonstration purposes only.
+  In its current state, EasyLink provides only one or two implementations for each step, does not yet have documentation to support users in creating their own implementations, and is not yet stable enough to be recommended as a tool for production pipelines.
   However, interested users are encouraged to utilize the provided implementations to their full potential by creating more pipelines, changing how implementations are configured, and linking different datasets.

   We hope to be able to add more features in the future, including: